skibu/nornsLib/README.md

 is doubtful that nono second resolution will be useful since doing a system call, which takes a while.
 Therefore util.time() will usually be sufficient.

-### util.tprint(obj)
-Like print(), but puts the epoch time in front.
-Really nice for understanding what parts of your code are taking a long time to execute and need to be optimized.
-The time is shortened to only show 4 digits to left of decimal point, and 6 digits to the right.
-Showing more would just be kind of ugly.
-Nano seconds are just truncated instead of rounded because that level of precision is not actually useful for print statements.

 ### util.get_filename(full_filename)
 For getting just the filename from full directory path.
 Returns what is after the last slash of the full filename.
 If full filename doesn't have any slashes